tigretoncio/CV/README.md

 _I've recently discovered coding, and fell in love with it._

 An engineer at heart, my career has always been linked to technology.
 I have lived and worked in three different countries, worked for big and small companies, and even founded a startup in the business intelligence field.
-A few months ago, I discovered the joy of software craftmanship, and got absolutely infatuated with.
+A few months ago, I discovered the joy of software craftmanship, and got addicted straight away.
 I am currently looking for exciting opportunities in the Software development arena.

 ## Skills